Aaron Samuel Olanare

-Aaron Samuel Olanare (born 4 June 1994) is a Nigerian professional footballer who plays as a striker for Turkish club Erzurumspor.
+Aaron Samuel Olanare (born 4 June 1994) is a Nigerian professional footballer who plays as a striker, most recently for Eliteserien club Molde.

 Club career

 Olanare started his senior career in the Nigerian team Shooting Stars.
 In 2012, Olanare signed for Norwegian team Vålerenga.
 He had been followed closely by the club after being on trial at the club, in the summer of 2012.
 On 10 July 2013, Olanare signed with another Norwegian team Sarpsborg 08.

 On 9 July 2014, Olanare transferred to Chinese Super League side Guangzhou R&F on a two-and-a-half-year contract with the fee of €1.4 million.
 On 19 July 2014, he made his Super League debut in a 3–2 home win against Jiangsu Sainty and provided an assist in the match.
 He scored his first goal in China on 31 July 2014, which ensured Guangzhou R&F beat Liaoning Whowin 5–1.